 - Pulse a few times to break up until no large chunks of the garlic remain.

 - Drain and rinse the black beans until the water runs clear and add to the food processor.
+Add all remaining ingredients aside from the flour and quinoa.
+Pulse to combine.

 - Divide the dough into 6 even patties, I like to use this large cookie scoop to ensure even sized patties.